 - Still Needs an Ethernet Box for Game Consoles: From a practical point, each Eero box only comes with a pair of Ethernet ports, so if you want to wire up devices like a stack of games consoles in the hobby room or a bunch of PCs in a home office, then you will need an Ethernet box, but at least those are cheap.

 - Some Walls Still Cause Difficulty: Finally, if you have an older property with lots of thick walls, or plenty of metal work or piping around the place, then the Eero won’t magically punch through those and boost your wireless signal.
-You will need to think carefully about how you arrange the boxes, and may still not get quite the miracle you were hoping for your $500.
+You will need to think carefully about how you arrange the boxes, and may still not get quite the miracle you were hoping for its price.

 Final Recommendation on the Eero